JoyOlogun/Projects/README.md

 # Capstone Project
-Building a web app for payment verification
+A web app for payment confirmation

 ## Content
 Here contains all the documents done during this project.